kubermatic/kubermatic/docs/proposals/integrate-upstream-machineset-and-machinedeployment-controllers.md

 * [machineDeployment controller]: https://github.com/kubernetes-sigs/cluster-api/tree/c8f5046fb0b9a3a16b7f8b92f6dda7b0f65b4f55/pkg/controller/machinedeployment

 To reduce development efforts we would like to use the upstream controllers.
-However simply importing them is currently not possible, because:

-* Upstream types have diverged from what we imported
+However simply importing them is currently not possible, because the upstream types have diverged from what we imported.
-* This would force us to downgrade `client-go` in both the `machine-controller` and `kubermatic`, as the latter imports parts of the former

-The second problem is not really solvable until Golang has a stable way of importing multiple versions of the same library.
-Hence, the approach will be to copy over the relevant parts, but in a scripted and reproducible way.

-The focus of this proposal is to outline the required steps to be able to copy over and use the `machineSet` and `machineDeployment` controller from the upstream repository.
+The focus of this proposal is to outline the required steps to be able to use the `machineSet` and `machineDeployment` controller from the upstream repository.

 ## Non-Goals